 Age discrimination – Ageism can occur when new job vacancies specify an exact length of experience.
 In a job advert avoid quoting numbers with an endpoint, such as, ‘2-4 years’.
 It can deter away older applicants with additional years worth of experience.
 It is much more inclusive to simply state 2+ years or state no timescale at all.

 Diversity – Emphasise your commitment to diversity.
-In a statement within the ad reassure job seekers that you are an equal opportunities employer and the actions you take to achieve this.
+A statement within the ad reassures job seekers that you are an equal opportunities employer and the actions you take to achieve this.
 Remember to also include a different route to application.
 Consider those who may not be able to apply via an online link and provide an offline method.